isomerpages/tp-virtualcampus/_cca-and-student-groups/P10 Clubs & Interest Groups/P10 Clubs.md

 third_nav_title: P10 Clubs & Interest Groups
 variant: tiptap
 ---
-<p>Temasek Polytechnic offers our students exciting opportunities for leadership
+<p>TP offers our students exciting opportunities for leadership development
-development through our P10 Clubs (Students' Union and 9 Constituent Clubs), CCAs and Interest Groups.
-Serve, lead and make a positive impact to the student community, and in the process stretch and hone your leadership skills and develop competencies in the non-academic domains, as you create a fun, caring and vibrant campus that you will be proud of.</p>
+through the P10 Clubs, CCAs and Interest Groups.
+Serve, lead, and make a positive impact to the student community.
+In the process, stretch and hone your leadership skills and develop competencies in the non-academic domains, as you create a fun, caring and vibrant campus that you will be proud of.</p>
+<p>Interested in joining any of our Clubs or Interest Groups?
+You may visit
+the annual&nbsp;<strong><a href="/cca-fair-2026/" rel="noopener noreferrer nofollow" target="_blank">CCA Fair</a></strong>&nbsp;to
+express your interest, scheduled for <strong>22-23 April 2026</strong>.</p>
+<p>If you have missed the CCA Fair, please contact the relevant Staff Advisor
+to find out how to join your desired CCA.
+Alternatively, you may visit the CCA's Instagram page for more details.
+Have fun exploring!</p>
 <hr>
 <table style="minWidth: 75px">
 <colgroup>